suneecat/readability_assessment/README.md

 22 english text samples are used to assess 9 readability measures.

 The text samples are in file sample_engl_texts.tar.gz.
-The extracted texts should be placed in directory sample_engl_texts.
+The sample text files should be placed in directory sample_engl_texts after untaring and unzipping.

 The program file, calc_samples_rblty.py, should reside at the same level as directory sample_engl_texts.